AaronTian-stack/QhenkiX/Examples/README.md

 # QhenkiX Examples

 This folder contains a collection of example projects demonstrating the usage of the QhenkiX library.
-Each example is organized as a separate Visual Studio project which has QhenkiX as a local reference.
+Each example is organized as a separate Visual Studio project which has QhenkiX as a local reference, so if you are linking against a already compiled version you will need to change the project settings.
+The include paths also assume that you have the source code (I will eventually bundle separate headers with the library).

 ## SimpleExample